How to understand Industry Super better than everyone else.

 Most super funds are achieving the long-term investment objectives of beating inflation by 3-4% per annum.

 The table below shows the best performing industry super funds for the past 10 years.
+It is important to note that past performance is not always a good indication of future performance.

 How do I compare industry super funds